 I am sure you must have opted for law for a reason.
 Do your research and do everything it takes to make it work.
 But keep in mind that this goal that you set for yourself can change too.
 And once you realize where your true calling lies you need to start working in that direction.

 Let me tell you a real story.
 I opted for law to become a journalist.
 However, in the course of my degree, I realized I could actually make a better career as a corporate lawyer.
 I started molding myself in that direction.
-I took up internships at companies and law firms, did a brilliant course on Entrepreneurship and Business Administration, emphasized on scoring good grades in law school and eventually got a job!
+I took up internships at companies and law firms, did a brilliant business law course, emphasized on scoring good grades in law school and eventually got a job!

 #2 Move ahead of academics.
 Utilize your time.